-Divakaruni’s first collection of poetry, Black Candle, chronicles significant moments in the lives of South Asian women.
-This revised edition contains new poems that were not in the original book.
+Divakaruni’s first collection of poetry, Black Candle, chronicles significant moments in the lives of South Asian and South Asian American women of all ages and backgrounds in sumptuous and jeweled language rich with metaphor.

 Praise for Black Candle:

 “Black Candle is a book that bears witness to the condition of women and to the condition of the world.
 Rich with colors, sounds, scents, with flowers and spices and fabrics and waters and sorrows and smoke, the world in this book is a necklace of bright pearls that burns the skin, yet is daily lifted up and owned, fastened to the body with a jeweled clasp: the compassion of Chitra Divakaruni’s fiercely seeing heart.”
 (Jane Hirshfield)

 “[She] gives us the real grit, pain and joy of these women’s lives.”
 (Bakunin)

 “...[M]oving narrative poems…” (The Bloomsbury Review)